jolynnn8D/matomo-plugins/UserFlow/docs/index.md

 To add to this plugin Matomo, add the entire repository to matomo/plugins folder.
-Activate the plugin from Settings > Plugins or type `./console plugin:activate matomo-userflow` in the root folder of Matomo.
+Activate the plugin from Settings > Plugins or type `./console plugin:activate UserFlow` in the root folder of Matomo.

 ## 2. Design Overview
 >This guide only covers the design of the User Flow plugin and is not